Asbestosis

 A pulmonary (lung) function test may also be used to determine how well your lungs work.

 In some cases, a biopsy may be used to rule out other asbestos-related diseases, such as lung cancer or mesothelioma.
-Through a biopsy, doctors take a sample of lung tissue or fluid and analyze it under a microscope.
-This will allow them to see whether cancerous cells are present.
+A biopsy allows doctors to see whether cancerous cells are present.

 Contact us to get help after being diagnosed with asbestosis.
 Financial aid may be available.